The 10 steps of demand forecasting for new products

 Step 6: Deliver the outputs that users need quickly

-In planning for a new product launch, agreements may have been reached with a number of suppliers to deliver rapid replenishment designed to prevent stock outs in the most uncertain period immediately after the launch.
-However if reforecasting the exact replenishment needs of every distribution point in the supply chain involves multiple steps, much of that precious time will evaporate.
+In new product launch planning, agreements may have been reached with a number of suppliers to deliver rapid replenishment designed to prevent stock outs in the most uncertain period immediately after the launch.
+However, if reforecasting the exact replenishment needs of every distribution point in the supply chain involves multiple steps, much of that precious time will evaporate.

-Building a fully integrated forecasting model that compares existing stock level and automatically generates a detailed replenishment report for every location as soon as any high level assumptions change precludes such delays and shortens the replenishment cycle.
+Building a fully integrated demand forecasting model that compares existing stock levels and automatically generates a detailed replenishment report for every location as soon as any high-level assumptions change precludes such delays and shortens the replenishment cycle.

 Step 7: Combine different techniques